thevindu-w/clip_share_server/README.md

 ### Create SSL/TLS certificates and key files

-**Note**: This section is optional if you do not need the TLS encrypted mode and the web mode.
+**Note:** This section is optional if you do not need the TLS encrypted mode and the web mode.

 The following files should be created, and their paths should be specified in the configuration file `clipshare.conf`.
 You may use different file names and paths to store the keys and certificates.